-FORMAT USED TO MAINTAIN DOCUMENTS.
+□ FORMAT USED TO MAINTAIN DOCUMENTS

 Generally, there are no requirements on the type of format that must be used to maintain documents and other information.
-Reducing paper documents to an electronic format will save physical space, but could present problems if litigation arises.
-To avoid these problems, all electronic documents should be stored in a read-only format or other unalterable format in order to demonstrate that the documents are in their original state.
+When the hard-copy originals are not legally necessary, reducing paper documents to an electronic format may be advantageous because it will save physical space.
+Note, however, that an increase of electronic storage could also increase discovery cost and exposure if litigation arises.

-PRIVACY CONSIDERATIONS AND PROPER DOCUMENT DESTRUCTION.
+PRIVACY CONSIDERATIONS AND PROPER DOCUMENT DESTRUCTION